-5.2.1 Prescribed persons
+5.2.1.
+Prescribed persons

-Parliament has approved a list of "prescribed persons" to whom workers can make disclosures, provided the worker believes the information is substantially true and concerns a matter within that person's area of responsibility.
+Parliament has approved a list of "prescribed persons" to whom a worker can make a disclosure, provided the worker believes the information is substantially true and concerns a matter within that person's area of responsibility.
 They include (but are not limited to) HMRC, the Health and Safety Executive and the Office of Fair Trading.
 There is no requirement for the employee to alert the employer.

-5.2.2 Third parties
+5.2.2.
+Third parties